yujuan-zhang/feature-representation-for-LLMs/README.md

         pred_col="predict"  # model predict label column
     )

 # save_path = '.'  # please define your save path
 with pd.ExcelWriter(os.path.join(save_path, "mcc_results.xlsx")) as writer:
     if df_each_label is not None:
         df_each_label.to_excel(writer, sheet_name="each_label", i
                                ndex=False)
 ```

 ## model interpretation

 We employed three interpretability methods, DeepExplainer, Integrated Gradient, and Tree SHAP.
 Using these interpretability methods, we calculated feature importance.
 For details on the calculation methods and further feature importance visualization, please refer to the [methods](https://github.com/yujuan-zhang/feature-representation-for-LLMs/tree/main/Model/Model%20interpretation).
+The running steps for these methods are: `SHAP` or `IG` step -> `Average feature importance calculation` step -> `Swarm plot visualization` step.

 ## Citation